3M7E1GAAKNQE31/2024_2025_5ISS_BOUKOUISS_BIGOT_BRUNETTO_HENRIET_JOBARD_GAS_SENSOR/README.md

  <br>
  </p>

-Once we were connected, we were abl to send packet to the gateway, and see the data  on both of the arduino serial window, and on the chirpstack panel deidcated to use the sensor.
+Once we were connected, we were able to send packet to the gateway, and see the data  on both of the arduino serial window, and on the chirpstack panel dedicated to use the sensor.
 We also have on the below image, the link with the nodered website, receiving the data too.